 Non-Printing Hyperlinks

-Written by Allen Wyatt (last updated January 14, 2021)
+Written by Allen Wyatt (last updated July 13, 2024)

-This tip applies to Word 2007, 2010, 2013, and 2016
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 Karen reported a problem she was having getting hyperlinks in a document to print on her home computer.
 The document would print, but the hyperlinks would simply not be there.
 The same document would print fine on her system at work, but not on her home system.
 Both her home and work systems use the same version of Word.

-There are two possible answers to this problem.
+There are a few possible answers to this problem.
 First, there may be a difference between the printers at work and home.
 If the home computer uses a color printer, then the hyperlinks may not print because of something as simple as being out of the proper ink color to print the hyperlinks.
 The same thing may actually print at work because the printer is not out of ink, or the color output is being translated to black and white.

 If the ink is OK on the home computer, then check to make sure that the print settings are the same on the home computer as they are on the work computer.
 You get to the print settings in this manner: